-It will become obvious how important it is that you start creating your own Custom Fields when you realize that among the available automation trigger types, there is one called "When a specific day is reached"!
-As its name implies, this trigger reacts by setting your automation design in motion when a specific date is reached and can be used in conjunction with any Custom Field of the DateTime variety.
+It will become obvious how important it is that you create your own Custom Fields when you discover that among the available automation trigger types, there is one called "When a specific day is reached".
+As its name implies, this trigger reacts by setting your automation design in motion when a specific date is reached and can be used in conjunction with any custom Field of the DateTime variety.

 1. You will need to define when you want the automation to start running, in relation to the DateTime custom field chosen further below.

 Tip: using zero (0) in the fill-in area will work as the same date as your custom field choice.

 2. The second parameter has you choose between days / months / years, as a measure of time for the number you typed.

 3. You will need to choose between Before / After, to define whether your automation will run before or after the date set on the DateTime field.

 Tip: if you filled in zero (0) on the first step, choosing Before or After on this step won't matter; the date will be the same as the DateTime field you set on the fifth step.

 4. On the Mailing List drop-down menu, you will have to select the email list where your DateTime custom field is used.

 5. You will need to select a DateTime custom field, from the list of available options.

 Your automation will start running in relation to the custom field chosen here.